LiveHelperChat/fbmessenger/README.md

 Changes

-* All messenger workflow will be handled by lhc core, so less bugs.
+* All messenger workflow will be handled by lhc core, so fewer bugs.
 * Instagram support added
 * Required scopes are defined in the settings file.

-To manage instagram and whatsapp they both has to be matched to you page
+To manage Instagram and WhatsApp, both must be linked to your Facebook Page/Meta Business Account.

+If you add your personal phone number to a WhatsApp Business account and the status still shows "Pending" after you have connected and subscribed, open the Live Helper Chat back office and click "Register in Cloud-API".
+This button appears after the phone number is subscribed.

 # Permissions we request from facebook during login